IhateCreatingUserNames2/Aura_CEAFv3/ceaf-architecture-doc.md

 ## Overview

- This document details exactly which functions and modules in your code are responsible for each fascinating emergent behavior of CEAF, followed by a comprehensive list of the main functions in the CEAF architecture.
+ This document details exactly which functions and modules in your code are responsible for each  emergent behavior of CEAF, followed by a comprehensive list of the main functions in the CEAF architecture.

 ---